 In many of our reviews, Surfshark hogs the “most affordable VPN” spot.
 However, there’s more to this cheap VPN service than bargain-bin pricing.
 Although the VPN service is relatively new to the scene, it has amassed over 3,200 servers in 65 countries.

 In terms of features, Surfshark’s multi-hop feature adds an extra layer of encryption, while the CleanWeb feature fends off ads and malware.
 If you’re traveling to a totalitarian country like China, Surfshark’s NoBorders and camouflage modes can help protect you and bypass surveillance (it’s one of the best VPNs for travelers).
 Plus, you get a kill switch and unlimited simultaneous connections.

 Enjoy Anonymous Browsing With Surfshark’s IP Rotator

 Surfshark’s IP rotator (part of Surfshark Nexus) is a new feature that automatically changes your IP address every 5 to 10 minutes without interrupting your VPN connection.
 This feature makes it harder for snoopers to monitor your internet traffic or access sensitive information.
 However, we don’t recommend using the IP rotator for banking sites since your account might be flagged (read our best VPN for banking guide).

-Surfshark is a budget-friendly NordVPN alternative, especially with the two-year plan, making it a great VPN for public WiFi.
+Surfshark’s one-year and two-year plans are a budget-friendly NordVPN alternative, which makes it a great VPN for public WiFi.
 You can take this VPN service for a test-run with the 30-day money-back guarantee.
 Read more in our Surfshark review.